 “She kept a secret spring surrounded by sweet moss, and there he was refreshed.”

 And the winner is…

 Stephen King for this line in his 5th Dark Tower novel ‘Wolves of the Calla’.
-It does read slightly better in context but made me roar with laughter so unless that was his intention (and even if it was) this has got to be a dodgy euphemism if ever I heard one.
-Otherwise, I love the Dark Tower series and finally got to read the whole series in one sitting.
-I love the character of Roland but my hero is Eddie.
+It read slightly better in context but made me roar with laughter, so unless that was his intention (and even if it was) this has got to be a dodgy euphemism if ever I heard one.
+Otherwise, I love the Dark Tower series and finally got to read the entire series in one sitting.
+I love the character of Roland, but my hero is Eddie.